frappe/erpnext_documentation/user/manual/en/stock/contents.md

 <!-- add-breadcrumbs -->
 # Stock
-The stock or Inventory module helps you:
+The Stock or Inventory module in ERPNext helps you to:

 * Maintain details of your products and warehouses.
 * Track receipt, transfer and delivery of the products.
 * Optimize stock levels by providing real-time information via reports.
 * Provide valuation of each product.

-The stock module is tightly integrated with Purchase, Manufacturing and Accounting modules.
+The Stock module is tightly integrated with Purchase, Manufacturing and Accounting modules.

 ## 1. Topics